 Lead by example

 When you are physically in an office together it’s much easier to spot when a colleague doesn’t seem to be thriving but now we’re all communicating electronically it’s almost impossible to have that level of perception.

 In fact, I read an interesting article about why video meetings genuinely are more taxing – and exhausting – than in person meetings.
-And when you add to this the fact that we’ve only got facial clues to rely upon in order to pick up on someone’s wellbeing (after all, we can’t see if their body looks tense, their shoulders are slumped or if they seem to lack energy), staying perceptive to employee welfare is harder than ever.
+We only have facial clues to pick up on someone’s wellbeing.
+We can’t see if their body looks tense, their shoulders are slumped or if they seem to lack energy.
+This makes staying perceptive to employee welfare harder than ever.

 One way I advise my clients to break through the barrier of technology is for managers to lead by example.
 If you’re looking after a team of people, be honest: acknowledge if you’re having a bad day, or are struggling with the challenges of home or work.

 3 ways to incorporate authenticity into the working day

 1. Ask questions